 In 2009 Rocksteady started the Batman series we never knew we needed (or deserved) and created a franchise that boasts quality graphics, game-changing gameplay, an ambitious storyline, and a massive impact on the superhero games genre (and games industry) as a whole.

-First off, getting veteran comics (and Batman the Animated Series) writer Paul Dini on board showed that Rocksteady were serious in creating not only a good game, but a solid Batman story as well.
-Dini shown his story telling prowess time and again, and his understanding of Batman is key to the games success.
+First off, getting veteran comics (and Batman the Animated Series) writer Paul Dini on board showed that Rocksteady was serious in creating not only a good game but a solid Batman story as well.
+Dini has shown his storytelling prowess time and again, and his understanding of Batman is key to the game’s success.
 Dark Night: A True Batman Story, shows Dini’s personal relationship to the Dark Knight (and what he represents) in a way perhaps no other writer has shown.

 The idea of Batman being stuck in the Asylum means a fresh and entertaining story that includes lots (and lots) of Batman villains, without them feeling crammed in or simply a plot device.

 That story continues in both Arkham City and then Arkham Knight (with Arkham Origins being a prequel to Asylum).
 And as the series developed each game continued to bring in more and more villains, as well as members of the Batfamily, branching out the Arkham-verse very well, and totalling to one of the most developed versions of the Batman universe we’ve had in any medium.